CVPcorp/government-ai/README.md

 # List of uses of AI for government

+Welcome to the awesome list of uses of AI in government!
+Below are projects that contributors have read about, participated in, or believe are feasible based on experience with related applications.
+If you would like to add or revise an item on the list, please send a Pull Request through GitHub.

 | Potential Agency                        | Application                                                                                                                                                       | Technology                                                                      |   |   |
 |-----------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------|---|---|
 | General / All                           | Fraud detection                                                                                                                                                   | Supervised and unsupervised ML                                                  |   |   |